Vi19Z/VI19Z/README-FR.md

   <img src="https://github.com/user-attachments/assets/38420b5d-9342-4c8d-bae9-b47c28ae45af" height="360" />
 </div>

-Think of Julep as a platform that combines both client-side and server-side components to help you build advanced AI agents.
+Think of VI19Z as a platform that combines both client-side and server-side components to help you build advanced AI agents.
 Here's how to visualize it:

 1. **Your Application Code:**

-   - You can use the Julep SDK in your application to define agents, tasks, and workflows.
+   - You can use the VI19Z SDK in your application to define agents, tasks, and workflows.
    - The SDK provides functions and classes that make it easy to set up and manage these components.

-2. **Julep Backend Service:**
+2. **VI19Z Backend Service:**

-   - The SDK communicates with the Julep backend over the network.
+   - The SDK communicates with the VI19Z backend over the network.
    - The backend handles execution of tasks, maintains session state, stores documents, and orchestrates workflows.

 3. **Integration with Tools and APIs:**